codr7/eli/README.md

 The root of callable types.

 #### Comparable
-The root of all comparable types.
+The root of comparable types.

 #### Countable
-The root of all countable types.
+The root of countable types.

 #### Char (Any)
 Characters.